conoro/low-code/co2-environmental-sensors/README.md

 # CO2 and other Environmental Sensor data to Google Sheets and Telegram
-This Story shows how to use Low-Code with IOT sensors and both Google Sheets and Telegram.
+This Story shows how to use Low-Code with IOT sensors and Telegram.

 The full write-up is over on my Tech blog at [conoroneill.net](https://conoroneill.net/2021/09/19/using-low-code-for-home-iot-automation/)